Diana of Versailles: Description

 Diana is represented at the hunt, hastening forward, as if in pursuit of game.
 She looks toward the right and with raised right arm is about to draw an arrow from her quiver.
 Her left arm has been restored, and a deer has been added at her feet, although one might have expected a dog.
 Her left hand is holding a small cylindrical fragment, which may be part of what was once a bow.
 She wears a short Dorian chiton, a himation around her waist, and sandals.
+Her second toes are longer than her big toes, a condition known as Morton's toe.

 History

 The statue was given by Pope Paul IV to Henry II of France in 1556 with a subtle but inescapable allusion to the king's mistress, Diane de Poitiers.
 It was probably discovered in Italy.
 One source suggests the Temple of Diana (Nemi), an ancient sanctuary; another posits Hadrian's Villa at Tibur.

 "Alone amongst the statues exported from Italy before the second half of the seventeenth century the Diane Chasseresse acquired a reputation outside Italy equivalent to the masterpieces in the Belvedere or the Villa Borghese", though its admirers generally confused it with the Artemis at the temple of Ephesus.
 It was installed as the central feature of the Jardin de la Reine (today's Jardin de Diane) laid out west of the Galerie des Cerfs at the Château de Fontainebleau; there it was the most prominently displayed and among the first Roman sculptures to be seen in France.

 In 1602, Henri IV removed it to the Palais du Louvre, where the Diana was installed in a gallery specially designed to receive it, the Salle des Antiques (now the Salle des Caryatides).
 At the time, its restorations were revised by Barthélemy Prieur.
 In 1696 it was installed in the Grande Galerie (Hall of Mirrors) of Versailles by Louis XIV.
 As one of France's greatest treasures, the Diane Chasseresse returned to the Louvre in An VI (1798) of the French Republican calendar (Haskell and Penny 1981:196).
 It was restored once more, in 1802, by Bernard Lange.